French Master of Arts

 Combined BA + MA Degree

-Designed for maximum flexibility, the combined BA/MA program in French allows high-achieving undergraduate students majoring in French to challenge themselves with advanced degree work and deepen their study of the literatures and cultures of the French-speaking world.
-Students work closely with department faculty who specialize in interdisciplinary approaches to French and Francophone literature, queer and gender studies, philosophy, literary theory, film and visual culture, and medical humanities.
+Designed for maximum flexibility, the combined BA/MA program in French allows high-achieving undergraduate students majoring in French to challenge themselves with advanced work and deepen their study of the literatures and cultures of the French-speaking world.
+Most of our students complete both the BA and the MA within four years.

-Applications are accepted on a rolling basis during the academic year from undergraduate French majors with a minimum of 64 credit hours and a cumulative GPA of 3.25 or greater.Learn More and Apply
+Applications are accepted on a rolling basis during the academic year from undergraduate French majors who have earned Junior or Senior standing with a cumulative GPA of 3.00 or greater.Learn More and Apply

 Meet Our Alumni